-Insurance Prices Rise in First Quarter, Driven by 2017 LossesPresident, Global Placement and Specialties for Marsh
+Insurance Prices Rise in First Quarter, Driven by 2017 LossesPresident, Global Placement for Marsh

 Global commercial insurance prices rose, on average, in the first quarter of 2018, marking a second consecutive quarter of increases, according to the most recent Marsh Global Insurance Market Index.